Guangdeng-Li/AMFOR/README.md

 |:--------:|:---------------:|:---------------:|:---------------:|:---------------:|:---------------:|
 |  AMFOR   |  **72.1/81.7**  |  **84.1/88.8**  |  **87.4/94.2**  |  **94.0/97.4**  |  **89.0/94.5**  |

-## Contact
-For questions about our paper or code, please contact `author@institution.edu`.

 ## TODO
 - [ ] Release training code